 Steve has expertise in electronic and engineering fabrication, is enhanced DBS/CRB holder, and is level 1 and 2 Safeguarding child protection.

-Dr Hannah Dee, a Computer Science lecturer at Aberystwyth University, has been named by Computer Weekly as the tenth most influential woman
+Dr Hannah Dee, a Computer Science lecturer at Aberystwyth University, has been named by Computer Weekly as the tenth most influential woman in UK computing.

 Her research areas are computer vision for the analysis of human behaviour, the detection of shadows and reasoning about shadows, and student attitudes to the study of computer science.

 Dr Dee is the highest ranked academic on the list, which is in its fourth year.